 We have a tree.

-It’s funny because this is something I have yet to nail in the eleven years of celebrating.
-Last year at the store, I called my husband numerous times while trying to pick out ornaments for our tree.
-It was humorous, I was lost yet again.
+It’s funny because this is something I have yet to nail in my many years of celebrating.
+A few years ago at the store, I called my husband numerous times while trying to pick out ornaments for our tree.
+It was humorous; I was lost yet again.
 I always end up buying not enough ornaments, forgetting a tree skirt, or missing another key detail.
 But the spirit of Chrismukkah is still there and that’s all that matters.

 We have a Menorah.

 Do we light it every night?
 I’d be lying if I said yes.
 But, I love how beautiful it looks on our fireplace mantle.
-As our son grows up (and the baby on the way), I envision us doing the candles every night for eight nights.
+As our son and daughter grow up, I envision us doing the candles every night for eight nights.
 I will give my husband credit; he knows the candle prayer in Hebrew and it’s super cute.

 We have a Hanukkah party.